czhou578/CryptoWebsiteMockup/README.md

 ## Running app

-Just refresh the local HTML file.
+Just refresh the local HTML file to see changes.
+File for a pull request afterward.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.